Warrior's Dance

-"Warrior's Dance" is the twentieth single released by the British electronic band the Prodigy on 11 May 2009, and it is the second commercial single from the album Invaders Must Die after "Omen" and the free "promo" single "Invaders Must Die".
+"Warrior's Dance" is the 20th single released by the British electronic band the Prodigy on 11 May 2009, and it is the second commercial single from the album Invaders Must Die after "Omen" and the free promotional single "Invaders Must Die".

-The track's chorus is a sample of "Take Me Away" by Final Cut with True Faith.
+The track's chorus is a sample of "Take Me Away" by the Final Cut with True Faith.
 It also contains beat samples from "Let The Warriors Dance" by Addis Posse.

 The digital single was released on 17 April in Australia, exclusively on iTunes, although only the "Edit" version with none of the remixes is also available.
 When released on iTunes Australia, the song was titled incorrectly and the download was actually a song from Placebo.
-However, this issue was fixed later on.
+However, this was later corrected.

 The song peaked at number 9 on the UK Singles Chart.

-The song was also featured in the soundtrack of the game Colin McRae: DiRT 2.
+The song was used in the soundtrack of the game Colin McRae: DiRT 2.

 Remixes

-Three remix versions of Warrior's Dance are being sold on the Prodigy's own store, as digital downloads in MP3 format.
+Three remix versions of "Warrior's Dance" are being sold on the Prodigy's store, as digital downloads in MP3 format.
 An extra remix is exclusive to iTunes.